Natural landscape: The natural and conservation

-The dualism of the first definition has its roots is an "ancient concept", because early people viewed "nature, or the nonhuman world […] as a divine Other, godlike in its separation from humans."
+The dualism of the first definition has its roots is an "ancient concept", because early people viewed "nature, or the nonhuman world […] as a divine brother, godlike in its separation from humans."
 In the West, Christianity's myth of the fall, that is the expulsion of humankind from the Garden of Eden, where all creation lived in harmony, into an imperfect world, has been the major influence.
 Cartesian dualism, from the seventeenth century on, further reinforced this dualistic thinking about nature.

 With this dualism goes value judgement as to the superiority of the natural over the artificial.
-Modern science, however, is moving towards a holistic view of nature.
+Modern science, however, is moving towards a holistic view of naturetion.

 America

 What is meant by natural, within the American conservation movement, has been changing over the last century and a half.